bramvanoploo/xbmc-ubuntu-minimal/README.md

 x64: http://archive.ubuntu.com/ubuntu/dists/precise/main/installer-amd64/current/images/netboot/mini.iso

+* Make sure you installed your Ubuntu with xbmc user or create xbmc user after installation and add user to sudo group

+* On INTEL systems it is recommended to upgrade to kernel 3.9 (inclusive firmware update)

 * ...and run the following on the machine afterwards to install and configure XBMC (NVIDIA, ATI and Intel video cards supported):

 ```